Information for Quartix Technologies plc investors

 Audit Committee Report

-The Audit Committee is chaired by Paul Boughton.
-During 2022 the committee met formally once and had other discussions (including the change in accounting policy in 2022 for contract costs) as required, and the external auditor and CFO were invited to attend the formal meetings.
+During 2023 the committee met formally twice and had other discussions (including the impairment for Konetik and provision for the replacement of 2G units in France) as required, and the external auditor and CFO were invited to attend the formal meetings.
 The Audit Committee continued to focus on the effectiveness of the controls throughout the Group.

 Consideration was given to the auditor’s pre and post-audit reports and these provide opportunities to review the accounting policies, internal control and the financial information contained in the annual report.